Ansight/ansight.github.io/docs/support.md

 ### Visual Studio Mac

-To report a bug in MFractor for Visual Studio Mac:
+To report a bug in Ansight for Visual Studio Mac:

- 1. Go to the top menu bar and click on the **MFractor** menu item.
+ 1. Go to the top menu bar and click on the **Ansight** menu item.
  2. Under the **Help** menu, select **Submit Feedback**.

 Additionally, attaching the last 5 log files for Visual Studio Mac will help us diagnose the issue.